nmallinar/image-generation/README.md

 # image-generation
 exploring various models and training regimes for image generation, text-to-image generation, style transfer, etc

+## lightweight_gan

+### debugging

+If there is an issue with kornia filter2d, look at: `https://github.com/lucidrains/lightweight-gan/issues/90`

 ## dcgan

 ### running